sjentsch/lsjDocs/Ch04/Ch04_Descriptives_4.rst

 ------------------------------------------------

-It is very commonly the case that you find yourself needing to look at descriptive statistics broken down by some grouping variable.
+It is very commonly the case that you find yourself needing to look at descriptive statistics broken down by some grouping variable |nominal|.
 This is pretty easy to do in jamovi.
 For instance, let’s say I want to look at the descriptive statistics for some clinical trial data, broken down separately by ``therapy`` type.
 This is a new data set, one that you’ve never seen before.
 The data is stored in the |clinicaltrial|_ data set and we’ll use it a lot in chapter :doc:`Comparing several means (one-way ANOVA) <../Ch13/Ch13_ANOVA>` (you can find a complete description of the data at the start of that chapter).
 Let’s load it and see what we’ve got:

 .. ----------------------------------------------------------------------------